Saturday, November 26, 2016

 illustration : credits Peter H. Reynolds

-Thanksgiving is celebrated in America on the last Thursday of November.
+Thanksgiving is celebrated in USA on the last Thursday of November.
 Families and friends gather around tables to feast and give thanks.

 Thanksgiving Day is an annual national holiday in the United States and Canada celebrating the harvest and other blessings of the past year.